rfieldspittman/100-days-of-code/log2.md

 2/1/20 - Goals added:
 I want to take part of this time to explore Python.

 2/12/20 - I decided it would benefit me to learn Bootstrap.
 I think it will make creating navbars much easier.
-I might also decide that I need to know Sass, as a lot of the Bootstrap documentation mentions it.
+I might also decide that I need to know Sass, as a lot of the Bootstrap documentation mentions it.  --Note: I did complete a Bootstrap course in Treehouse.*

 ### Day 1: March 18, 2020